|Site Map | Bulletin Home | Temple University|

 Psychiatric Services: Psychiatric Services is committed to caring for the mental health needs of Temple University students by providing psychiatric evaluations, medication consultations, and short-term individual psychotherapy.
 The psychiatrist also responds to referrals from other TCS units and serves as a liaison to the Health Sciences Center.
 Students are seen by appointment, except in emergency situations when immediate care is required.

-SACE (Sexual Assault Counseling and Education): Recognizing that college students are often at risk for sexual assault, harassment, and other forms of interpersonal violence, the SACE program plays a pivotal role in changing attitudes and myths about violence through education and workshops within the University community.
+SACE (Sexual Assault Counseling and Education): Recognizing that college students are often at risk for sexual assault, harassment, and other forms of interpersonal violence, the SACE program plays a pivotal role in changing attitudes and myths about violence through education and workshops within the university community.
 In addition, the program provides resources for workshops, participation in curriculum development, and coordination of services for survivors of assault.
 The SACE staff provides crisis intervention, survivor advocacy, individual counseling, and groups for survivors of assault, child sexual abuse, domestic violence, and sexual harassment.
-SACE also utilizes peer educators who provide student support and training throughout the year.
-All services are confidential.

 Hours are 8:30 a.m. to 5:00 p.m., Monday - Friday.
 The staff also provides onsite services at the Ambler and Tyler campuses.
 Students are seen by appointment except in emergency situations when immediate care is required.
 Services are free and confidential for all registered students.